John Deere: Green Magazine

 Green Magazine is a publication devoted to John Deere enthusiasts.
 It was begun in November 1984 by Richard and Carol Hain of Bee, Nebraska.

-The first issue was mailed in early November 1984 to 135 paid subscribers and had 10 black-and-white pages with features on tractors, letters from readers, and advertisements.
+In early November 1984, the first issue was mailed to 135 paid subscribers.
+It had 10 black-and-white pages with features on tractors, letters from readers, and advertisements.
 At the time, the magazine was published bimonthly.
-It was written in Lincoln, Nebraska, and it was mailed from the Bee post office.
+It was written in Lincoln, Nebraska, and mailed from the Bee post office.

 The magazine grew rapidly, and in 1990, bowing to public demand, it became a monthly.
 Circulation continued to increase, and currently hovers around 30,000.
 The magazine now generally contains 88 full-color pages and is perfect bound.
 It is now printed in Michigan and mailed from several post offices throughout the country.